-- This means that as your business changes (e.g. you change your organizational structure or product offerings) there is minimal impact or no impact on the data model.
+- This means that as your business changes (e.g., you change your organizational structure or product offerings), there is a minimal impact or no impact on the data model.
 You have a solid database design.
 Moreover, it is extendable.

 - It jump-starts the data modeling step in the development life cycle.
-It is a good starting point when developing your logical data model, and provides checkpoints to make sure you have covered the necessary areas in your scope.
+It is a good starting point when developing your logical data model and provides checkpoints to ensure you have covered the necessary areas in your scope.

-- It is the assimilation of Teradata best-practices knowledge.
-Gained from many years of designing logical data models for financial institutions.
+- It is the assimilation of Teradata’s best-practices knowledge.
+It has gained many years of designing logical data models for financial institutions.

 - It has been validated at customer engagements.

 - It saves time.
-By using the experience built in this model much less time is needed.
-Moreover, therefore cost less.
+Using the experience built in this model requires much less time.
+Moreover, therefore costs less.

-- It is cross-functional and integrated—has one customer view across all products and functions.
+- It is cross-functional and integrated, with one customer view across all products and functions.

 - It is a roadmap for future integration and enhancement.
-You can start small but grow into the model knowing that it will integrate in the future.
+You can start small but grow into the model, knowing it will integrate in the future.

-- It is broad in scope, robust.
+- It is broad in scope and robust.
 Flexible.
 Moreover, customer-oriented.
 The model tracks relationships with any party of interest to the financial institutions.
-It supports a customer management vision—an Environment that enables financial institutions to develop comprehensive knowledge about their customers and to optimize the profitability of each relationship.
+It supports a customer management vision—an Environment that enables financial institutions to develop comprehensive knowledge about their customers and optimize the profitability of each relationship.

 - It is a data warehouse data model—ideal for use as a basis for Customer Relationship Management (CRM).

-- It is third normal form.
+- It is the third normal form.
 The design is pure and unconstrained by operational or physical considerations.
-It can be implemented as near third normal form on Teradata.
+It can be implemented as a near-third normal form on Teradata.
 A third normal form model has one fact in one place—in the right place.
 A third normal form model has no redundant data elements.
 (A model with redundant data elements can lead to misinformation.)

-- It is not based on a star schema and hence is not limited to a finite collection of business questions.
-A third normal form model is flexible in answering unanticipated business questions.
-With a star schema design.
+- It is not based on a star schema and is not limited to a finite collection of business questions.
+A third normal form model is flexible in answering unanticipated business questions with a star schema design.
 You are limited as to the type of business questions you can ask.

-- It accommodates changes of currency, as it is the case with the Euro.
+- It accommodates changes in currency, as is the case with the Euro.

 FSLDM Implementation on Teradata

-- The FS-LDM is implementation on Teradata consists of following Steps / Phases
+- The FS-LDM implementation on Teradata consists of the following Steps / Phases.

 - Implementation of the Business Rules in the Logical Model